newwayland/baseline-economy/notes/issues.md

     production, not current production and firms always end days and months with some unsold stock.

+18. Although there is a crisis process in place for wages - which activates when the employing firm runs out of money - there isn't an equivalent 'fire sale' process for goods to get rid of excess inventory.

 ## Workaround assumptions for issues

 1. Use equation 11.
-The issue is handled by the daily algorithm in any case which includes an affordability check.
+The day algorithm includes an affordability check which constrains purchases to the budget available.

-2. The average price and planned monthly consumption is calculated as a floating point value, then integer divided by the month length to give a rounded down number of items to buy a day.
-This is to maintain consistency with the algorithm described in the original paper.
+2. The average price and planned monthly consumption is calculated as a floating point value, then integer divided by the month length to give a rounded down number of items to buy per day.
+This is to maintain consistency with the algorithm described in the paper.

-3. If the blackmark process picks a firm that has already been swapped out, leave it there.
-Don't look for another.
+3. If the blackmark process picks a firm that has already been swapped out, stop the process.
+Don't look for another firm.
 It is assumed that the households need for vengeance has been satisfied as the firm has gone.

 4. The unmployed only take a position if the wage is greater than their current reservation wage.
 The inconsistency in the model is maintained.